ReserveJudgement/GNN-Research-Agent/README.md

 Working example code can be found in GNN.py

 ## Flywire data
-The dataset is preloaded for the agent.
-It can be downloaded from: https://codex.flywire.ai/
+The dataset can be downloaded from: https://codex.flywire.ai/

-Basic code can be found in dataload.py
+Basic code for loading and exploring the dataset can be found in dataset.py